stigmee/install/README.md

 ## Operating systems

-Stigmee can be compiled for Linux, Windows >= 10, and MacOS X. Stigmee is not yet functional for MacOS X.
+Stigmee can be compiled for Linux, Windows >= 10 (and with the administration rights), and MacOS X. Stigmee is not yet functional for MacOS X.
-Stigmee is not supported for Windows 9 and older.
+Stigmee is not supported for Windows 9 and older or Windows 10 without administration rights.
 In the future Stigmee is expected to run for Android and IOS devices.
 Your help is welcome!

 For compiling Stigmee, you will need an operating system with > 2 Gb of RAM and > 14 Gb of free disk space.